-The plaintiffs suggest that ATF lacked the authority to state explicitly that the NFA's definition of "machinegun" includes bump stocks, and they take particular issue with the possibility that 129 policy considerations may have influenced ATF's legal interpretation.
-Guedes's Br. at 17; Guedes's Reply at 3- 5, Dkt.
+The plaintiffs suggest that ATF lacked the authority to state explicitly that the NFA's definition of "machinegun" includes bump stocks, and they take particular issue with the possibility that policy considerations may have influenced ATF's legal interpretation.
+Guedes's Br. at 17; Guedes's Reply at 3-5, Dkt.
 5-1, No. 18-cv-2988; Codrea's Br. at 4; Codrea's Reply at 6-7, Dkt.
 18, No. 18-3086.
 But these arguments are premised on a misunderstanding of the Chevron doctrine.
-Under Chevron, courts "presume that when an agency-administered statute is ambiguous with respect to what it prescribes, Congress has empowered the agency to resolve the ambiguity."
+Under Chevron, courts "presume when an agency-administered statute ambiguous with respect to what it prescribes, Congress has empowered the agency to resolve the ambiguity."
 Util.
 Air Regulatory Grp. v.
-EPA, 573 U.S. 302, 315, 134 S.Ct.
-2427, 189 L.Ed.2d 372 (2014).
-Agencies are therefore entitled to deference when they reasonably define ambiguous terms-including ambiguous terms in a statutory definition-and apply those terms to new circumstances.
+EPA, 573 U.S. 302, 315 (2014).
+Agencies are therefore entitled to deference they reasonably define ambiguous terms-including ambiguous terms in a statutory apply those definition-and terms circumstances.
 See Loving v.
 IRS, 742 F.3d 1013, 1016 (D.C.
 Cir.
 2014) ("Under Chevron, we must accept an agency's authoritative interpretation of an ambiguous statutory provision if the agency's interpretation is reasonable."); see also, e.g., Whitaker v.
 Thompson, 353 F.3d 947, 950-52 (D.C.
 Cir.
 2004) (deferring to the Food and Drug Administration's interpretation of statutory definitions in the Federal Food, Drug, and Cosmetic Act).
-Courts must defer even when agencies "make policy choices in interpreting [a] statute," "as long as [they] stay[] within [Congress'] delegation [of authority]."
+Courts must defer even when agencies "make policy choices in interpreting [a] statute," "as long as [they] stay[] within [Congress'] delegation authority]."
 Arent v.
 Shalala, 70 F.3d 610, 615 (D.C.
 Cir.
 1995); see also Mayo Found. for Med.
 Educ. & Research v.
-United States, 562 U.S. 44, 55-56, 131 S.Ct.
-704, 178 L.Ed.2d 588 (2011) ("Chevron recognized that the power of an administrative agency to administer a congressionally created program necessarily requires the formulation of policy and the making of rules to fill any gap left, implicitly or explicitly, by Congress." (alterations adopted and internal quotation marks omitted)).
+United States, 562 U.S. 44, 55-56 (2011) ("Chevron recognized that the power of an administrative agency to administer a congressionally created program necessarily requires the formulation of policy and the making of rules to fill any gap left, implicitly or explicitly, by Congress." (alterations adopted and internal quotation marks omitted)).